mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 ##### 4.1.72.3 Associations

-Entity `IsAbstractFilter` does not own any associations.
+Entity `IsAbstractFilter` does not have any associations.

 #### 4.1.73 Entity GetPropertyValueHistoryRequestSelectedProperty

-Required: The twinmaker property to return values of.
-In Twinmaker, this property must be marked as a time-series property.
+Required.
+The TwinMaker property to return values of.
+In TwinMaker, this property must be marked as a time-series property.

 See also https://docs.aws.amazon.com/iot-twinmaker/latest/apireference/API_GetPropertyValue.html#API_GetPropertyValue_RequestBody and https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/iottwinmaker/model/GetPropertyValueRequest.html#selectedProperties()

 ##### 4.1.73.1 Generalization

-`AWSTwinMakerConnector.SelectedProperty`
+The generalization of this entity is `AWSTwinMakerConnector.SelectedProperty`.

 ##### 4.1.73.2 Attributes

-Entity `GetPropertyValueHistoryRequestSelectedProperty` has no attributes.
+Entity `GetPropertyValueHistoryRequestSelectedProperty` does not have any attributes.

 ##### 4.1.73.3 Associations

-Entity `GetPropertyValueHistoryRequestSelectedProperty` does not own any associations.
+Entity `GetPropertyValueHistoryRequestSelectedProperty` does not have any associations.

 #### 4.1.74 Entity NamespaceFilter